Subscribe to updates

 Gloucestershire Police and Crime Panel - Monday 2 February 2026 10.00 am

-The Gloucestershire Police and Crime Panel is scheduled to meet on Monday 2 February 2026 to discuss the proposed police council tax precept for the upcoming year and receive an update from the Police and Crime Commissioner.
-The meeting will also include a report from the Office of the Police and Crime Commissioner and a review of the committee's work plan.
+The Gloucestershire Police and Crime Panel was scheduled to discuss the proposed Gloucestershire Police Council Tax Precept for 2026/2027, alongside an update from the Police and Crime Commissioner (PCC) and a report from the Office of the Police and Crime Commissioner (OPCC) Chief Executive.
+The meeting was also set to review the committee's work plan.

 Proposed Gloucestershire Police Precept 2026/2027